xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 ## Abstract

-On Windows, Thread Local Storage (TLS) by default has 64 slots.
-Later it is expand by 0x400 more slots.
+On Windows, by default Thread Local Storage (TLS) has 64 slots.
+Later it is expanded by 0x400 more slots.
 These expansion slots are created on demand when TLS APIs `TlsAlloc/TlsFree/TlsGetValue/TlsSetValue` are invoked in current threads.
-And the expansion is done by calling Window API `RtlAllocateHeap`.
+And the expansion is achieved by calling Windows API `RtlAllocateHeap`.
 When TLS APIs are invoked the first time with slot number >= 0x40 in a thread which doesn't expand before, TLS expansion will be triggered.

-Visual Leak Detector (VLD) is a memory allocation tracing library, assisting troubleshooting memory leak issues by hook memory allocation APIs, including `RtlAllocateHeap`.
+Visual Leak Detector (VLD) is a memory allocation tracing library, assisting troubleshooting memory leak issues by hooking memory allocation APIs, including `RtlAllocateHeap`.

-When memory allocation happens, VLD will store memory allocation information in TLS slot to avoid lock contention and reduce performance impact.
+When a memory allocation happens, VLD will store the information in its TLS slot to avoid contention and reduce performance impact.
 When VLD gets assigned TLS slot >= 0x40 and the memory allocation happens in a thread that doesn't expand TLS, the access to TLS slot of VLD will trigger TLS expansion.

-However, the expansion will call `RtlAllocateHeap` to allocate memory and the record of this memory allocation will be saved to TLS slot by VLD, which will trigger another TLS expansion...
-The program will enter infinite loop.
+However, the expansion will call `RtlAllocateHeap` to allocate memory and the record of this memory allocation will be saved into TLS slot by VLD, which will trigger another TLS expansion...
+By this way, The program will enter infinite recursion.

 ---

 ## Analysis

-Today I meet a crash with call stack like below.
-It appears to be somehow VLD enters an infinite loop when calling `Visual LeakDetector::getTls`.
-What's more interesting is that despite that this crash is repeatable, VLD has been enabled in our product for long.
+Today I meet a crash because of infinite recursion with call stacks switching between KernelBase.dll and VLD.dll.
+It appears to be somehow VLD enters an infinite recursion when calling `Visual LeakDetector::getTls()`.
+What's more interesting is despite the fact that this crash is repeatable, VLD has been enabled in our product for long.

+Why it happens now?

 The call stack looks like this: